drufball/yosai/_drafts/first-mission.md

 <br />
 <br />

 The cave entrance led to a narrow tunnel with rough-hewn walls and a floor worn smooth by a not quite dried-up river.
-The damp, mossy floor made footing on the downward slope treacherous.
+The damp, mossy floor made walking on the downward slope treacherous.

-They had to move slowly.
-Thin, barely visible filaments of thread stretched randomly across the hallway.
+On top of the dangerous footing, thin filaments of thread stretched randomly across the hallway.
 Trip wires to alert the spiders of any clumsy guests.

 They reached a bend in the tunnel and the way ahead was completely dark.
 Moto put a hand on Keta's shoulder to stop him.
-"I guess that means there aren't any other exits nearby."
+"I guess there aren't any other exits nearby."
 He lit the small travel lantern and left if hooded so the light spilled no further than a few feet ahead.

-As they crept forward, the incline steepened, until they had to hold onto the wall to stop from slipping.
+As they crept forward, the incline steepened until they had to hold onto the wall to stop from slipping.
 Moto had a brief vision of Fumi trying to inch forward carefully, painstakingly.
 Scanning every step for trip wires, making sure every footing was secure.
 They would have been found in seconds.

-Keta couldn't move with the same caution as Moto, but his ridiculous balance and dexterity seemed to made up for it.
+Keta didn't move with the same caution as Moto, but his ridiculous balance and dexterity seemed to made up for it.

 An alien chittering made them pull up short.
 It was accompanied by a series of clicks and scraping as too many legs moved across stone.
-The sounds were uncomfortably close echoing off the hard walls so they came from all directions.
+The sounds were uncomfortably close, echoing off the hard walls so they came from all directions.
 Or maybe there were spiders everywhere.
 Their five foot bubble of light felt very claustrophobic.

-The skittering sounds faded.
-Moto and Keta began easing their way forward again.
+The skittering sounds faded and they began easing their way forward again.
 A few seconds later there was a sharp, wet sound like a butcher's blade cutting through meat.
 It was followed by a series of flatter slurping sounds.
 The pattern repeated itself. _Sssk_. _Schlup, schlup, schlup_.
 A steady patter began that could only be blood dripping to the floor.

 Keta's foot shifted sharply as a patch of moss tore free under his weight.
-He hopped forward, trying to recover from the stumble.
+He hopped forward, trying to recover.
 Except that forward was empty air, the downward slope falling away into what was once a waterfall.
 Keta's hand snapped to the wall, trying to catch his weight.

 The stone broke free and Keta continued over the edge.

 Moto took two steps forward and fell.
 He anchored his feet to the stone wall for balance, then pulled with all his strength against the cave ceiling and the falling shapeling.
-A few rocks pulled free from the ceiling under the combined weight of two people.
+A few rocks pulled free of the ceiling under the combined weight of two people.

 Keta's body came to a halt and he spun without hesitation, snatching the falling rocks from the air before they fell into the webbing that stretched below them.

 Sitting on the webs at the edge of the lantern was a monstrosity.
-Moto didn't know what kind of dogs Iruka had when she was growing up, but the hairy black spider in front of them would have come up to their waist easily.
+Moto didn't know what kind of dogs Iruka had when she was growing up, but the hairy black spider in front of them came up to their waist easily.
 The creature's back was to them as it dissected a bloody carcass wrapped in web.

 Moto held his breath, waiting to see if the spider would turn towards the light.
-When it continued eating undisturbed, Moto slowly pulled Keta into his arms and both of them back onto the ledge.
+When it continued eating undisturbed, he slowly pulled Keta into his arms and both of them back onto the ledge.

 Moto pointed to the two stones in Keta's hands.
 "Nice catch."

 "You as well."
 He smiled easily.

-"That thing didn't react to the light, and considering that this cave is filled with surprise cliffs, I propose we risk a bit more light.
+"That thing didn't react to the light, and considering that this cave is filled with surprise cliffs, I say we risk a bit more light.
 What do you think?"

-Keta nodded and they raised the hood on the lantern a fraction.
+Keta nodded and they raised the hood on the lantern by a fraction.
 Enough to spread dim light across the cavern in front of them.
 They stood at the top of a lopsided pit, carved from the stone by whatever river was now on its dying breaths.

 Below them, the pit dropped into blackness, strung across with so many webs they wouldn't have been able to see the bottom anyways.
 The criss-crossing silk was dotted with angry welts of red.
 Some old, some fresh.
 An alarming number human sized.
 Large shadowy masses moved amongst them.

 On the far side of the wall, 20 feet away, there was a small opening where the cave continued.

-Moto pointed to the opening.
+Moto pointed.
 "Can you jump that?"

 "Yes, but not quietly."

 "OK, hold on and I'll give you a boost.
 Jump as hard as you can without making a sound."
 Moto eased himself out onto the rock wall.
 He pulled against the stone and walked to the center of the ceiling, hanging like a bat.
 A small cloud of stones hung a few feet below him where he had caught the debris dislodged by his passage.
 He pulled the rocks into his hand and tucked them into a pocket.

-Moto gave Keta a thumbs up and the Keta crouched.
-Moto's torch flickered as steam began to rise off of the shapeling's body.
+Moto gave Keta a thumbs up and the shapeling crouched.
+Moto's torch flickered as steam began to rise off of Keta's body.
 He leapt forward.

 Moto pulled on Keta's shoulders.
 Not enough to hold his entire weight.
 Moto didn't want to test the strength of the ceiling again.
 But enough so that Keta floated through the air with a disorienting mix of floatiness and forward speed.
 He touched down in the far opening without a sound.